“The trauma is not in the event, but in the nervous system.”

 Contents:

-• Recognizing trauma and its consequences:
+• Recognizing trauma and its effects:

-Exercises for self-regulation and promoting resilience and stress management.
+• Self-protection and self-regulation for teachers: Exercises for self-regulation and fostering personal resilience and stress management.

-2) Workshop for students:
+2) Workshop for Students:

 Contents:

-• What is stress and how does it affect me?
+• What is stress, and how does it affect me?

-• My brain stem and learning:
+• My brainstem and learning:

-• Interactive exercises:
+• Interactive Exercises:

-3) Supervision for teachers and students
+3) Supervision for Teachers and Students

 Speakers:

-• Corinna Kärnbach (trainer for teachers):
+• Corinna Kärnbach (Trainer for Teachers):

 Social pedagogue, Gestalt and trauma therapist, trauma consultant at universities and educational institutions